 One of the fundamental philosophies of our compensation program is that all of our full-time employees are eligible to be granted long-term equity incentive awards to focus and align their interests with those of our stockholders.
-The Compensation Committee believes that Annual Stock Awards, Matching Stock Awards, RSUs, and Performance Shares to be used in 2014 and beyond give employees who receive such equity awards a direct interest in our financial results and the performance of the Company, furthering our goal of aligning the interests of each employee with those of our stockholders.
+The Compensation Committee believes that Restricted Stock Units, Annual Stock Awards, Matching Stock Awards, and Performance Shares give employees who receive such equity awards a direct interest in our financial results and the performance of the Company, furthering our goal of aligning the interests of each employee with those of our stockholders.
 While we believe our philosophy of making awards of equity-based compensation for Senior Executives are comparable to our Peer Group, we also believe that granting long-term equity incentive awards to virtually all full-time employees is somewhat unusual in our industry, although it has become more prevalent in recent years to grant equity awards to attract and retain employees at various levels in our industry.

 While the Company typically includes three year vesting schedules for equity awards granted to our Senior Executives for retention purposes, the Committee had not applied performance-based vesting to such awards in the past.
 The Committee believed that performance-based vesting of the long-term equity awards was unnecessary to establish pay for performance alignment for two reasons.
-First, as described above, the Committee only grants long-term equity awards after conducting a rigorous evaluation of the Company's performance relative to the Peer Group so the total compensation and thus the equity awarded was directly performance based.
+First, as described above, the Committee only grants long-term equity awards after conducting a rigorous evaluation of the Company's performance relative to the Peer Group so the total compensation and thus the equity awarded was directly based on the Company's comparative past performance to the Peer Group.
 Second, the ultimate value of the long-term equity awards is dependent upon the Company's performance.
-For SARs, the Senior Executive only receives value if, and to the extent that, the Company's stock price exceeds the value on the date of the grant thus the ultimate value of the SAR is entirely dependent on the future performance of the Company and the creation of additional stockholder value.
+For SARs which were granted in the past (prior to 2014), the Senior Executive only receives value if, and to the extent that, the Company's stock price exceeds the value on the date of the grant thus the ultimate value of the SAR is entirely dependent on the future performance of the Company and the creation of additional stockholder value.
 For stock awards, the ultimate value of the award received by the Senior Executive is dependent on the Company's stock price, again aligning the interest of the Senior Executive with the stockholder and the performance of the Company as the Committee believes that there is a strong correlation between the price of the Company's common stock and the Company's performance.

-Thus, while the long-term equity awards granted to Senior Executives in 2013 and years prior have been time vested, the Committee believes that its methodology of having awarded long-term equity based almost entirely on the performance of the Company relative to its Peer Group companies provides a pay for performance culture that results in long-term creation of stockholder value and implements the core philosophy of the Committee to pay a significant amount of each Senior Executive's compensation -including the CEO's compensation - based on the absolute and relative performance of the Company.
-As described previously, however, in light of the reduced level of stockholder support for our compensation program at the 2013 Annual Meeting as well as concerns expressed by one of the proxy advisory services, which we believe were primarily based on the lack of performance vesting, and a review of the practices of the companies in the Peer Group the Committee has determined to utilize performance vesting criteria to a significant portion (50%) of the longterm equity awards made to Senior Executives beginning with the Senior Executive equity awards expected to be granted in May 2014.
-While this CD&A describes the equity grants made by the Committee in May 2013 in detail, the structure of our equity awards beginning in May 2014 will be different from prior years and will include Performance Shares with the following terms:
+Thus, while the long-term equity awards granted to Senior Executives in 2013 and years prior were time vested, the Committee believes that its methodology of having awarded long-term equity based almost entirely on the performance of the Company relative to its Peer Group companies provided a pay for performance culture.
+The Committee believes past practices resulted in long-term creation of stockholder value and implemented the core philosophy of the Committee to pay a significant amount of each Senior Executive's compensation - including the CEO's compensation - based on the absolute and relative performance of the Company.
+As described previously, the Committee determined to utilize performance vesting criteria for a significant portion (50%) of the long-term equity awards made to Senior Executives beginning with the Senior Executive equity awards which were granted in May 2014 which included Performance Shares with the following terms: